Month: May 2017

 We see a half-dozen to a dozen companies that are new each year, keeping it in-flux.
 Sometimes there are more, sometimes less.
 Some of these new upstart companies return, others don’t.
 Some just don’t make it as a business.
 Some companies want different things from an audio show.
 Some try a different path or get sidetracked and then return several years later.
 When they do, they find the same core companies supporting LSAF.

 There are many regular supporters of LSAF that have helped over the years.
 When I first moved the show from Tulsa to Dallas, some of the Texan regulars stepped up to help.
 Fred Thompson, Jim Rivers and Bob Spence formed a sort of “steering committee.”
 I did the negotiations with the hotel and maintained the website.
-We also had regular exhibitors, like John Busch, Bob Brines, Norman Tracy, Russ Gates and Duke LeJeune.
+We also had regular exhibitors, like John Busch, Johan van Zyl, Bob Brines, Norman Tracy, Russ Gates and Duke LeJeune.
 There are others that slip my mind, but those formed the core group that are still with us to this day.

 Without a marketing department or even a budget for one, we’ve managed to have an advertisement in every April issue of AudioXpress since 2012.
 We’ve had show coverage in Positive Feedback, Dagogo and Enjoy the Music as well as on pretty much every audio discussion board on the internet.
 We’ve always managed to be noticed, and by the hits I’ve seen on AudioRoundTable.com, I can say with confidence that the online buzz is as loud as it is for the bigger shows.
 I’ve been to them and gotten the same online traffic footprint from LSAF.
 So even with the smaller laid-back show approach, the internet buzz is pretty hot.
 But even if it weren’t, we’re all here for one reason.
 We’re here because we love it.

 To me, that’s what’s best about LSAF.
-It’s a sort of “stone soup group.”
+It’s sort of a “stone soup” group.
 These core regular exhibitors will always be here, because they love to be here.
 It’s a passion for us all, a break from the high-pressure shows, a place to show-up and setup where people are there to enjoy the systems and the friends we’ve made.

 2017 Show Reports